nilsujma-dev/CloudGuard-K8s-Environment-Checker/README.md

 ## Kubernetes Cluster Environment and Internet Access Checker

 This GitHub repository contains a Python script for checking and documenting specific aspects of a Kubernetes cluster's environment and internet access capabilities.
 It provides a convenient way to verify the Kubernetes version and test pod internet access, with results documented in an Excel file.
+This is particular useful before doing a onboarding of a CWPP solution e.g. CloudGuard Workload Protection.

 ### Script Functionality
 1. **Kubernetes Version Check**: Retrieves the Kubernetes cluster's version information, including major, minor, and git versions.